NOVA-IMS-Innovation-and-Analytics-Lab/geometric-smote/README.rst

 Classification of imbalanced datasets is a challenging task for standard algorithms.
 Although many methods exist to address this problem in different ways, generating artificial data for the minority class is a more general approach compared to algorithmic modifications.
-SMOTE algorithm [1]_, as well as any other oversampling method based on the SMOTE mechanism, generates synthetic samples along line segments that join minority class instances.
+SMOTE algorithm [2]_, as well as any other oversampling method based on the SMOTE mechanism, generates synthetic samples along line segments that join minority class instances.
-Geometric SMOTE [2]_ (G-SMOTE) is an enhancement of the SMOTE data generation mechanism.
+Geometric SMOTE (G-SMOTE) is an enhancement of the SMOTE data generation mechanism.
 G-SMOTE generates synthetic samples in a geometric region of the input space, around each selected minority instance.

 References:
 -----------

 ..
-[1] : N. V. Chawla, K. W. Bowyer, L. O. Hall, W. P. Kegelmeyer, “SMOTE:
+[1] : G. Douzas, F. Bacao, “Geometric SMOTE:
-   Synthetic minority over-sampling technique,” Journal of Artificial Intelligence Research, vol. 16, pp. 321-357, 2002.
+   a geometrically enhanced drop-in replacement for SMOTE,” Information Sciences, vol. 501, pp. 118-135, 2019.

 ..
-[2] : G. Douzas, F. Bacao, “Geometric SMOTE:
+[2] : N. V. Chawla, K. W. Bowyer, L. O. Hall, W. P. Kegelmeyer, “SMOTE:
-   a geometrically enhanced drop-in replacement for SMOTE,” Information Sciences, vol. 501, pp. 118-135, 2019.
+   Synthetic minority over-sampling technique,” Journal of Artificial Intelligence Research, vol. 16, pp. 321-357, 2002.